Join UBC Psychology in advancing healthy lives, a healthy planet and healthy societies.

 Psychology Inclusive Excellence Fund

-Your support directly funds initiatives such as Early Research Awards and PSYC 240 Tuition Awards to support early research training for undergrad researchers who face obstacles to working in a research lab.
+Your support directly funds initiatives such as Early Research Awards and PSYC 240 Tuition Awards to support early research training for undergraduate student researchers who face obstacles to working in a research lab.
 Entrance Enhancement Awards help recruit outstanding graduate students from diverse backgrounds, paving the way for inclusive excellence in psychology.

 Early Research Awards ($2,500 from PIE + $2,500 from faculty supervisor) are awarded to early-stage undergraduate students to fund summer or academic term research internships in a lab.
 These awards are adjudicated along with other Quinn/NSERC awards in Term 2 but target students from marginalized backgrounds who would not be competitive for those existing awards because they have less research experience.

 PSYC 240 Tuition Awards ($582 each, regardless of domestic/international status) are awarded to students who self-identify as having a financial barrier to gaining their first research experience through PSYC 240 (i.e., cannot afford the tuition for this course).
 These awards will be granted on a non-competitive basis (random draw), contingent on an applicant securing a PSYC 240 lab placement.
+The funding cycle takes place during the PSYC 240 application period each summer.

 Entrance Enhancement Awards ($3,000 from the PIE Fund) will be awarded to incoming graduate students to be applied on top of a minimum funding package.
 These awards and other GES award decisions will be adjudicated to help supervisors attract outstanding incoming graduate students from marginalized backgrounds underrepresented in psychology.